kam1986/Compiler/README.md

     * Interpreter

+    * Code generator which produce valid Rust code as output to be compiled.

 ### when interpreter works
     * Intermediate language (2 kind, a typed and untyped)
     * Assembler (Arm is first focus)